 Nymphs and adults suck the cell sap from pods, immature leaves and stems.
-Small black colour circular shape, moist spots can be seen due to sucking of insects.
-If pod is immature (age less than 2 months), it will dry and drop to the ground or fungus enter to the pod as secondary infection and decay the pods.
+Small black colour circular shape, moist spots can be seen on pod surface due to sucking of insects.
+If pods are immature (age less than 2 months), they will dry and drop to the ground or fungus enter to the pod as secondary infection and decay the pods.
 Sucking juice from pods over four months of age does not cause any harm.
 When damage to the tender leaves, wither and dry the growing shoots of that damage plants.
 To control the capsid bug damage, maintain the shade of cocoa field about 40%, use of sticky trap to catch the insects, maintain field sanitation are more important.

 Scale insects- Planococcus citri, Risso

 Adults and nymphs suck the cell sap from immature shoots and stem of the cocoa pods and act as a carrier of the Cocoa Stem Swollen Virus (CSSV).
-Damage from this insects is not so direct.
+Damage from these insects is not so direct.
 Ants carry the scale insects everywhere due to honeydew, which secrete by themselves.
 To control the insects cut and burn infected plant parts.
 If ants are there, need to control the ant colonies.
-After removing of highly infected plant parts apply recommended insecticide with the guidance of DEA field officers.
+After removing of highly infected plant parts apply recommended insecticide with the guidance of DEA.

 Stem borer is a minor pest of cocoa cultivation and damage is not severe.